gsferreira/gsferreira.github.com/src/archive/2022/how-structure-sensitive-tests-make-refactorings-fail/index.md

 }
 ```

-As you can see, now the test succeed.
+As you can see, now the test succeeds.
 We don't use mocks.
 The `PremiumClientDiscountCalculator` is an internal design decision, that has no impact on the behaviour.
 Now, we can refactor the Calculator as we wish.

 **Structure Insensitive is one of the key properties of a good test.**